oisdk/site/drafts/balancing-folds.markdown

 -- (((((()*1)*2)*3)*4)*5)*6
 ```

-As you can see, we're effectively preserving the parentheses in the result.
-The issue is that, for a lot of applications, *neither* of these results are suitable: we want something a little more balanced.
+The issue is that neither of the trees generated are necessarily what we want: often, we want something more *balanced*.

 ## TreeFold